tjhickey724/discrete_math/courses/cs29a_fall23.md

 * We practice [simplifying formulas](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/SimplifyingFormulas.md) in general and  [simplifying negated formulas](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/SimplifyingNegations.md)  in particular.
 * We give an introduction to [arguments, formal proofs, and counterexamples](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/SymbolicProofs.md)

+## Lesson 5 Wed 9/13/2023 - The Truth Tree Method for Propositional Logic
+* We give an introduction to [arguments, formal proofs, and counterexamples](https://github.com/tjhickey724/discrete_math/blob/main/notes/propositional_calculus/SymbolicProofs.md)
+* We give example of using the Truth Tree method to prove Theorems and to find counter-examples
+* We describe the steps of the Truth Tree method and explain why they work
 ---

 # Homework